HAH4/2D-platformer/status.md

 #### What have you done for your project so far?

-Moveable Animated avator that can run and jump on background, foreground, and collect collectables
+Moveable Animated avator that can run and jump on foreground, collect collectables, and a background

 #### What have you not done for your project yet?